the-gigi/gigi-zone/content/posts/2024/11/auto-web-login-part-3/index.md

 Let's add apples 🍎 to the mix.

-## 🚪 Closing Tabs with Applescript 🚪
+## 🚪 Closing Tabs with AppleScript 🚪

 When the SSO workflow is complete, it leaves behind a browser tab like so: